Parkland prosecutors ask for an investigation after a juror says she was threatened by 'a fellow juror' during deliberations

 "Juror X spoke to a support staff member and informed the support staff member that during deliberations she received what she perceived to be a threat from a fellow juror while in the jury room," the filing says.
 "The State did not call Juror X back and instead, filed a Notice to the Court."

-It is not clear whether Scherer will comply with that prosecution request.

-The motion is the latest indication of behind-the-scenes tension among the jury.
-Thursday, a juror wrote a letter to the judge calling the deliberations "tense" and denying an accusation she heard that she had made up her mind to support a life sentence before the trial began.
-And in an interview the jury foreman described disagreement among the jury, saying only three jurors opposed the death penalty in this case.
+The motion is the latest indication of behind-the-scenes tension among the jury in a monthslong sentencing trial, whose outcome enraged some victims' families.
+On Thursday, a second juror wrote a letter to the judge calling the deliberations "tense," saying some jurors became "extremely unhappy" when she mentioned she'd vote for life in prison.
+And in an interview, the jury foreman described disagreement among the panel, saying three of the 12 jurors opposed the death penalty in this case.

-It is not clear whether the juror who reported the perceived threat is the same juror who wrote the letter to the judge.
+The juror who reported the perceived threat is a different juror from the one who wrote the letter to the judge, according to Assistant State Attorney Carolyn McCann.

+Cruz had admitted to killing 14 students and three school staff members and injuring 17 others in the Valentine's Day 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+Because Cruz pleaded guilty to all counts -- 17 counts of murder and 17 counts of attempted murder -- the trial phase was skipped and the court went directly to the sentencing phase.

-As the panel's decision to recommend a lifelong prison sentence without the possibility of parole was read aloud in court Thursday, jurors stared straight ahead or gazed into their laps.
+As the jury's sentencing recommendation was read aloud in court Thursday, jurors stared straight ahead or gazed into their laps.

-The group of jurors didn't look in the direction of visibly emotional victims' families, many of whom hoped the shooter would receive the death penalty after he pleaded guilty to massacring 17 students and staff members at Marjory Stoneman Douglas High School in Florida 2018.
+Jurors didn't look in the direction of the visibly emotional victims' families in attendance, many of whom hoped the shooter would receive the death penalty and later expressed bitter disappointment over Thursday's decision.

-The deliberations became "tense" as jurors worked toward a conclusion, the jury member wrote in the handwritten letter to Scherer.
-The juror, who ultimately voted against the death penalty, wrote that "some jurors became extremely unhappy once I mentioned that I would vote for life (in prison)."
+The deliberations became "tense," a juror wrote in the handwritten letter addressed to Scherer.
+The juror, who voted against the death penalty for Cruz, wrote to the judge "some jurors became extremely unhappy once I mentioned that I would vote for life."

+In the letter, the juror also denied allegations she made up her mind to vote for life in prison before the trial began, saying she heard other jurors had made such accusations about her.

-Ultimately, three of the 12 jurors voted against recommending the death sentence, jury foreman Benjamin Thomas told CNN affiliate WFOR.
+Of the 12 jurors, three voted against recommending the death sentence, jury foreman Benjamin Thomas told CNN affiliate WFOR, adding, "I don't like how it turned out, but ... that's how the jury system works."

-"There was one with a hard 'no,' she couldn't do it.
-And there was another two that ended up voting the same way," said Thomas.
-He explained that the woman who was a hard no "didn't believe because he was mentally ill he should get the death penalty."
+"There was one with a hard 'no' -- she couldn't do it.
+And there was another two that ended up voting the same way," Thomas said.
+The woman who was against it "didn't believe, because he was mentally ill, he should get the death penalty," Thomas said.

-Several family members of Cruz's victims decried the jury's decision as a cruel denial of the devastation that they have been forced to live with.

-When making their decision, jurors weighed the aggravating factors presented by prosecutors against mitigating circumstances laid out by Cruz's defense team, who argued that aspects of his birth and upbringing warranted a lesser punishment.
+To recommend death, the jury would have needed to unanimously agree aggravating factors -- reasons the prosecution said he should be put to death -- outweighed mitigating circumstances, or aspects of Cruz's life and upbringing the defense said warranted only life in prison.

+The jury did not unanimously agree on this, meaning Cruz must be sentenced to life in prison without possibility of parole.

+During the sentencing trial, prosecutors argued any mitigating factors were overshadowed by what they described as Cruz's exceptionally cruel and heinous acts.
+They presented detailed evidence to support their claims Cruz carefully planned and premeditated the attack.
+The prosecution rested their case after jurors toured the still bloodstained school building where the massacre happened.

 Cruz's attorneys painted the shooter as a severely "broken" person who suffers from a number of mental and developmental issues that were not adequately treated when he was growing up.

-Prosecutors in turn argued that any mitigating factors were overshadowed by what they described as Cruz's exceptionally cruel and heinous acts.
-They presented detailed evidence to support their claims that Cruz carefully planned and premeditated the attack.
-The prosecution rested their case after jurors were taken to tour the still blood-stained school building where the massacre occurred.

 'Yet another gut punch' for devastated families